state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 ## Registering Tasks to Runner

-Once you import a Zrb Runner, you can use it to register your task like the following:
+Once you import a Zrb Runner, you can use it to register your task as follows:

 ```python
 from zrb import runner, Task